Youth Membership Scheme

 Advice & Mentoring

-We run advice and mentoring sessions for science and health careers throughout the year.
-These include careers workshops, where you can meet scientists working at Queen Mary University of London and medical or dental students studying at Barts & The London School of Medicine & Dentistry.
-We also run advice sessions to help you with university applications for medicine, dentistry, and other science-related university courses.
-Over the Easter holidays we run biology revision sessions to help you prepare for exams.
+Careers workshops, where you can meet scientists working at Queen Mary University of London and medical or dental students studying at Barts & The London School of Medicine & Dentistry.

 The Centre of the Cell Summer School for up to sixteen Year 12 students takes place during the summer holidays, and involves a week packed full of activities which provide first-hand experience of science and health-related careers, such as laboratory work and clinical skills workshops.
-The Summer School is the only YMS activity with a competitive application process.
-To find out more click here.
+The Summer School is the only YMS activity with a competitive application process but it is still free of charge.

 Big Question Lectures

 Twice a year we host a Big Question lecture, a talk aimed at our Youth Members and delivered by a leading scientist on campus at Barts and the London School of Medicine & Dentistry.
 Members can bring friends and family to hear about ground-breaking research happening here in London, and to ask our speaker about their work.
-Previous Big Questions have included: “The Great Plague: How have autopsies transformed our understanding of disease?” and “Was World War One good for medicine?”
+Previous Big Questions have included: “The Great Plague: How have autopsies transformed our understanding of disease?” and “Will Robots Replace Surgeons?”

 You can watch some of our previous lectures here.